-Overall, this means that the normalized cost of using electricity to power transportation is significantly lower than that for fossil fuels in terms of dollars per vehicle-kilometer (figure 2.8b).
-For even though electricity is twice as expensive as liquid fuels on a per unit of energy basis, only about a quarter of the energy is needed when vehicles are powered by electricity rather than fossil fuels.
-Thus the energy efficiency advantage of EVs more than offsets the apparent cost disadvantage of electricity (figure 2.8a and b).
+Source: World Bank.
+Note: BEV = battery electric vehicle; ICEV = internal combustion engine vehicle.
+Overall, this means that the normalized cost of using electricity to power transportation is significantly lower than that for fossil fuels in terms of dollars per vehicle-kilometer (figure 2.6b).
+Even though electricity is twice as expensive as liquid fuels on a per unit of energy basis, only about a quarter of the energy is needed when vehicles are powered by electricity rather than fossil fuels.
+Thus the energy efficiency advantage of EVs more than offsets the apparent cost disadvantage of electricity (figure 2.6a and 2.6b).

-The relative operating cost of the $30\times30$ scenario relative to BAU is summarized in tables 2.3 and 2.4.
-Clearly, vehicle maintenance costs are always reduced under the $30\times30$ scenario, reflecting the simpler nature of EVs and saving around US\$5,000 to US\$6,000 over a typical vehicle lifetime.
-Similarly, for almost every country, the net cost of fuels is lower under the $30\times30$ scenario, by around US\$5,000 to US\$15,000 over a typical vehicle lifetime.
-Even though electricity is being a more expensive form of energy, it is more than compensated by the greater energy efficiency of EVs, bringing overall fuel costs down.
-The only countries where energy becomes more expensive for EVs are small island developing states (Vanuatu and particularly the Maldives), which is due to exceptionally high costs of electricity there, electricity generated primarily from imported oil in small, inefficient plants.
+The relative operating cost of the 30×30 scenario relative to BAU is summarized in tables 2.3 and 2.4.
+Clearly, vehicle maintenance costs are always reduced under the 30×30 scenario, reflecting the simpler nature of EVs and saving around US\$5,000 to US\$6,000 over a typical vehicle lifetime.
+Similarly, for almost every country, the net cost of fuels is lower under the 30×30 scenario by around US\$5,000 to US\$15,000 over a typical vehicle lifetime.
+Even though electricity is a more expensive form of energy, that cost is more than compensated by the greater energy efficiency of EVs, bringing overall fuel costs down.
+The only countries where energy becomes more expensive for EVs are small island developing countries (Vanuatu and particularly Maldives), which is due to exceptionally high costs of electricity there, electricity generated primarily from imported oil in small, inefficient plants.

-In almost every country, the fiscal regime for fuels and electricity works substantively in favor of electric mobility, reflecting the preponderance of petrol and diesel taxes on the one hand and electricity subsidies on the other (see figure 2.7).
-This adds to a substantial fiscal advantage over the lifetime of a vehicle, between US\$20,000 and US\$30,000 per million passenger vehicle kilometers in most cases.
-The most striking case is the Maldives, where electricity is both very expensive and heavily subsidized, amounting to a fiscal advantage in favor of EV owners amounting to almost US\$19,000 per million passenger vehicle-kilometers.
+In almost every country, the fiscal regime for fuels and electricity works substantively in favor of electric mobility, reflecting the preponderance of gasoline and diesel taxes on the one hand and electricity subsidies on the other (see figure 2.5).
+This adds to a substantial fiscal advantage over the lifetime of a vehicle, between US\$20,000 and US\$30,000 per million passenger vehicle-kilometers in most cases.
+The most striking case is Maldives, where electricity is both very expensive and heavily subsidized, amounting to a fiscal advantage in favor of EV owners amounting to almost US\$19,000 per million passenger vehicle-kilometers.
 Vanuatu is the only country with a sizable fiscal wedge that works against electric mobility, reflecting that electricity is relatively expensive and more heavily taxed than liquid fuels.
 Nigeria also stands out as the only country where the fiscal wedge is close to being neutral between the operation of electric vehicles and those based on internal combustion engines.
 Overall, the nature of the fiscal wedge means that the financial case for operating EVs is even stronger than the economic one, with the percentage operating cost advantage being 5 to 15 percent in economic terms and 10 to 30 percent in financial terms (table 2.3).